ekedonald/Ansible-Automation-Project/README.md

 cd playbooks && touch common.yml
 ```

-* Create inventory files for each environment (i.e. Devlopment, Staging, Testing and Production) in the inventory directory.
+* Create inventory files for each environment (i.e. Development, Staging, Testing and Production) in the inventory directory.

 ```sh
 cd .. && cd inventory && touch dev staging uat prod
 ```

 An Ansible inventory file defines the hosts and groups of hosts upon which commands, modules and tasks in a playbook operate.
-Since our intention is to execute Linux commands on remote hosts and ensure that it is the intended configuration particular server that occurs.
+Since we intend to execute Linux commands on remote hosts and ensure that it is the intended configuration particular server that occurs.
 It is important to have a way to organize our hosts in such an Inventory.

 * Update your `inventory/dev.yml` file with the code shown below: